emergencelabs/related-list-editor/README.md

 ### VF Page Controller for REST API Access

 This is a standard Apex Class used as a VisualForce Page Controller.
 The only public property on the class is to store the response from the REST API call to allow the VF page to access it.
 Once available on the VF page it is posted as a message to the parent window, more details found in [Visualforce Page REST Call Embed details](#REST-Call-Embed).
+Additionally, see [Security Considerations](#Security-Considerations) around message posting.
 More information on accessing the REST API and associated considerations can be found in [Professional Edition API Access](#Professional-Edition-API-Access).
 The endpoint accessed is the layout describe page for a given Object.
 The layout describe endpoint must end with a Record Type Id if the Object in question has Record Types. !!The API Response is different depending on if a Record Type Id is included - which makes me wonder if we should just always include it by of the default record type if there isn't one available!!
 More details on determining the Record Type Id (or lack thereof) for the current record is provided in [Some LWC Doc?](#replace-me).

 There are three variable pieces of information included in the endpoint URL which are passed to the Apex Class by way of URL parameters on the VF Page: